 Downhill Performance

-First, we measured the distance from ski top sheet to center of toe pins and center of heel pins (or deduced location of virtual pins in the case of bindings that do not use them in downhill mode).
+First, we measured the distance from the ski top sheet to the center of toe pins and the center of heel pins (or deduced the location of virtual pins in the case of bindings that do not use them in downhill mode).
 We performed such measurements with a boot in the binding, in downhill mode.
-Binding stack height is the average of the two measured values.
+The binding stack height is the average of the two measured values.
 Binding delta is reported as the difference between heel and toe measurements, in millimeters.
 “Ramp Angle” is a function of binding delta and your boot sole length.
 We report binding delta, not ramp angle, because of the variation in boot sole length.

 Touring Performance